Shorting Crypto 2023: How to Short Crypto, Best Exchanges, Risks, and Examples

 Exchanges provide leveraged tokens that represent longs and shorts of various crypto assets.
 These tokens track the price of the underlying asset (such as BTC).
 If they are a long-leveraged token, their price will go up when the underlying asset goes up, if they are a short-leveraged token, they will go up when the underlying asset goes down.
 These can be thought of as buying an ETF of the underlying security that has a long or short mechanism built in.

-Shorting on Margin | Shorting Through Futures | Using CFDs | Buying Leveraged Tokens | |
+Shorting On Margin | Shorting Through Futures | Using CFDs | Buying Leveraged Tokens | |

 Complexity | High | Medium | Medium | Low |